jhyhuang/idre_matlab_dp_vis/README.md

 # Data Processing and Visualization using MATLAB

-This folder includes 13 example codes as well as input files presented in the workshop of "Data Processing and Visualization using MATLAB" in IDRE, UCLA.
+This folder includes 13 example codes as well as input files presented in the workshop of "Data Processing and Visualization using MATLAB" at IDRE, UCLA.

 # Examples